Jordan-z5214614/IT-Project-GROUPNAME/README.md

  - mouse
  - keyboard
  - Laptop or PC with SD card port
- - Raspberry Pi Hats
+ - Raspberry Pi HATs
+(We used the HAT's from the "Adafruit DC & Stepper Motor HAT for Raspberry Pi - Mini Kit".
+This can be brought from the following link: https://www.adafruit.com/product/2348)
- - motor
+ - lego motor
+(We used the motor from the LEGO® Power Functions medium motor and 2 19.6” (50cm) extension wires, officially titled as the "LEGO® Power Functions M-Motor".
+This can be brought from the following link: https://www.lego.com/en-us/product/lego-power-functions-m-motor-8883)
  - sensor
  - turbine piece
+ - appropriate connectors and pieces (see diagram below for full picture)
- - Lego (optional please view the Lego Design folder for more details)
+ - Lego power plant station (optional please view the Lego Design folder for more details)